-Champlain's Master of Science in Law (MSL) degree was the first broadly-focused and in-depth graduate law program in the United States.
-Created to help professionals from all industries think and act confidently in the legal dimensions of their work, our program provides students with a solid understanding of various aspects of the law as it impacts their work.
+Champlain's Master of Science in Law (MS Law) degree was the first broadly-focused and in-depth graduate law program in the United States.
+Created to help professionals from all industries to think and act confidently in the legal dimensions of their work, our program provides students with a solid understanding of various aspects of the law as it impacts their work.

-MSL students are CEOs, small-business owners, paralegals, health care and social workers, contractors, teachers, government employees and other professionals.
-The 36-credit program covers the most relevant workplace issues, including:
+MS Law students are CEOs, small-business owners, paralegals, health care and social workers, contractors, teachers, government employees and other professionals.
+The 33-credit program covers the most relevant workplace issues, including:

 Work with faculty members who are experienced lawyers.
-Our program is a community of learners, driven by faculty members who love to teach and learn.
+Our program is a community of learners, driven by faculty members who love to expand their knowledge and teach.
 All instructors are lawyers, and most currently practice law.
-MSL students study with professors who are subject-matter experts in what they teach.
+MS Law students study with professors who are subject-matter experts in what they teach.